julien-muke/bedrock-chatbot/README.md

 12. Go back to the S3 Bucket console, choose Objects, then click on `index.html`
 13. To visit your fully serverless AI chatbot Live, click on the Object URL.
+14. You should see your React.js App running on Amazon S3